 - Review your content and find the key screens.

 - Note down which screens will have a voice-over and the text.

 - Remember, this text should be new and easy to read.
 Ensure that the voice-over is not a repetition of the screen: with different audio, you stimulate students to listen attentively.

 - The next step is recording.
-You can tape your voice with your computer tools, such as QuickTime or voice recorder and save clips on your hard drive.
+You can tape your voice with your computer tools, such as QuickTime or voice recorder, and save clips on your hard drive.

 - If you prefer a different voice, you can hire talent or use one of the various programs that convert text to audio.

-isEazy streamlines voice-over for your courses.
+isEazy Author streamlines voice-over for your courses.
 Voice-over is included in the configuration of each screen.
 You will find it next to the “Layout” and “Slide elements” options.

 To activate, click on the “Voice-over disabled” box, upload your audio and include subtitles if you wish.
-Take advantage of the subtitles, for example, to include content in other languages, which will extend the scope of your courses.
+Take advantage of the subtitles, for example, to have content in other languages, which will extend the scope of your courses.

 We want to hear from you: Do you usually include audio in your courses?
 What results have you noticed?
 As always, we love to hear from you!